 - Procedures for resolving conflicts of interests.

 - Methods for amending the bylaws.

 If you make a change in your nonprofit organization's bylaws, you must report these changes to the IRS using Form 990.
 The IRS must be notified when there are changes to your tax-exempt corporations' purpose or business methods.
 If the changes made to your bylaws violate the rules for tax exemption, you may lose your tax-exempt status.
 Small changes can be reported on the required yearly Form 990.

 If you need help with bylaws, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.